 Tissue invasion and metastasis to distant locations

-Some tumors invade their primary site's surroundings and spread to distant parts of the body through the bloodstream.
-Tumor cells break loose of the original site, then resettle in new locations.
+Some tumors invade their primary site's surroundings and spread to distant body parts through the bloodstream.
+Tumor cells break loose from the original site, then resettle in new locations.
 Tumors employ strategies similar to those used to grow in their original spots to relocate to new parts of the body.
-If successful, the resettled cancer cells become a new locus of the disease where the unlimited growth of the foreign tumor recapitulates the destruction of yet another part of the body.
+If successful, the resettled cancer cells become a new locus of the disease where the unlimited growth of the foreign tumor recapitulates the destruction of yet another body part.

 This is not to say the body has no way of fighting back.
-True, tumor cells strive to grow independent of the rest of the body.
+True, tumor cells strive to grow independently of the rest of the body.
 Some fabricate their own signaling pathways and modify their environment, their echo system if you like.
 Often they sustain the demand for energy by altering their metabolism and devising new connections to the bloodstream.
 They reach into neighboring and distant tissue.
-Yet, most potential cancer cells die before they can establish a rouge growing colony in a healthy organ.
+Yet, most potential cancer cells die before establishing a rouge-growing colony in a healthy organ.
 The body's resistance can be attributed only to the immune system's constant surveillance, which only a few cancerous cells can evade.
 Recent advances have shown that it's possible to boost these natural defenses and use them for treating tumors that are already established.